Providence knocks off No. 12 Villanova 58-54 - WHIZ News

 Collin Gillespie (15.5 ppg) was the biggest offender, missing five of six shots (and both 3-point attempts) as he started and played 19 minutes after suffering a deep right thigh bruise against St. John’s.
 He winced midway through the second half when he crashed to the court to try and grab a loose rebound.
 It was more bad news on the next possession when leading scorer Saddiq Bey picked up his fourth foul with the Wildcats down 10.
 Bey fouled out at 6:51 of the second half and Nova down nine.

 The lid seemed closed on both rims — the Friars at one point missed seven straight shots and 12 of 15 overall in the second half and still led by 10.
-It helped that Villanova was 5 of 14 to start the second half.
+Providence held Villanova to its second-lowest point total of the season.

+“They were tougher and made more intelligent plays down the stretch,” Wright said.

 BIG PICTURE